wrodie/behringer-mixer/README.md

 #### async `mixer.load_scene(scene_number)`
 Changes the current/scene snapshot of the mixer.
-`scene_number` is the index
+`scene_number` is the scene number as stored on the mixer.

 #### async `mixer.query(address)` (Low Level Call)
 This is a low level call and returns the response of a previous `send` call.
+You should not need to call this, but rely on the managed state instead.

 #### async `mixer.reload()`
 Causes the the mixer to be requeried for it's current state.
-This only updates the modules internal state.
+This only updates the module's internal state.
 You would then need to call `mixer.state()` to receive the updated state.

 #### async `mixer.send(address, value)` (Low Level Call)
 This is a low level call to send an OSC message to the mixer.
 As this is a low level call, the address of the OSC message being sent would have to conform to that required by the mixer in its documenation, no changing of the address is performed.
-This call does not update the internal state
+This call does not update the internal state.
+You should not need to call this, but rely on the managed state instead.

 #### async `mixer.set_value(address, value)`
 Tells the mixer to update a particular field parameter to the `value` specified.